-- In the Measure phase of the project, process stability analysis and process capability analysis are used to baseline the performance of current process. - In the Control phase of the project, process stability analysis and process capability analysis are combined to monitor whether the improved process is maintained consistently as expected.
+- In the Measure phase of the project, process stability analysis and process capability analysis are used to baseline the performance of current process. - A stable process means we can expect the same process capability in the future. - In the Control phase of the project, process stability analysis and process capability analysis are combined to monitor whether the improved process is maintained consistently as expected.